ausarkhan/Volcanoes/README.md

 # Team Volcanoes

+## What the Code Does When You Run It

+When you run `python3 driver.py`, the program demonstrates the complete Xavier University Event Management System with the following features:

+1. **USE CASE P1: COURSE EVENT (PROFESSOR)** - Demonstrates a professor creating a course-related event (CS101 Final Exam Review Session) with automatic section authorization
+2. **FEED SERVICE: EVENT FEED MANAGEMENT** - Shows adding events to the feed, displaying feed contents, canceling events, and removing them from the feed
+3. **NOTIFICATION SERVICE: FOLLOWER NOTIFICATIONS** - Demonstrates notifying followers when events are created or updated
+4. **USE CASE RP1: REQUIRE REASON FOR LATE CANCELLATIONS** - Validates cancellation reasons for events starting within 24 hours (two scenarios: with and without reasons)
+5. **USE CASE RP2: RSVP-BASED CANCELLATION NOTIFICATIONS** - Shows cancellation notifications sent to students who RSVP'd to an event, with urgency flags for events starting soon
+6. **USE CASE RP3: CALENDAR SYNC FOR CANCELLATIONS** - Demonstrates ICS calendar generation and syncing canceled events to external calendars (Google Calendar, Outlook)
+7. **INTEGRATED WORKFLOW: COMPLETE EVENT LIFECYCLE** - End-to-end demonstration of creating an event, adding to feed, RSVPs, validation, cancellation, notifications, and calendar sync

+The driver outputs detailed success messages, emoji indicators, and structured information showing each feature in action.

+## What the Code Does When You Run Tests

+When you run `python3 -m unittest discover -s tests`, the test suite runs the following test modules:

+1. **test_calendar_sync_service.py** - Tests ICS calendar data generation and syncing to external calendar integrations
+2. **test_event_cancellation_manager.py** - Tests the event cancellation manager functionality
+3. **test_event_cancellation_service.py** - Tests event cancellation validation rules, late cancellation detection, and reason requirements
+4. **test_feed_service.py** - Tests adding/removing events from the feed and feed management operations
+5. **test_user_story_8.py** - Integration tests for the complete user story workflow

+The test suite validates all service functionality, edge cases, error handling, and integration between components.
+All tests should pass with "OK" status if the code is working correctly.

+---

 ## Final Release Checklist

 - [ ] README states purpose, contributors, and how to build, run, and test all the code from the CLI.
 Build and run should **not** assume everyone is using an IDE (no "Run" button or VS Code–specific commands).